Kourtney Kardashian Says She Has ‘Trust Issues’ Amid Pregnancy Rumors

 While a reunion has yet to be confirmed, rumors continue to swirl as Kardashian and Disick continue to spend time with one another.

-“[Kourtney Kardahsian and Scott Disick] are back together and giving their relationship a try again,” a source told E!
+“[Kourtney Kardashian and Scott Disick] are back together and giving their relationship a try again,” a source told E!
 News last month.

 “Scott’s mellowed out a lot and hasn’t been partying.
 [They] both want to make it work for them and their kids.”

 Although Kourtney Kardashian and Scott Disick have been seen enjoying one another’s company in recent weeks, Kardashian has also been spotted with another man, model and boxer Younes Bendjima.
 After initially facing rumors of an alleged romance with Bendjima in late fall, the rumored couple was seen together again in December — after E!
 News‘ report was shared.